Rhinoplasty & Nose Job Surgery in London

 What is the minimum age for rhinoplasty surgery?You must be a minimum of 18 years old.

-There is no upper age limit for Rhinoplasty surgery as long as patients are in good physical and mental health. -
+There is no upper age limit for rhinoplasty surgery as long as patients are in good physical and mental health and have realistic expectations. -

 How do I prepare for rhinoplasty surgery ?Preparation for nose job surgery begins right from the very beginning when you see your surgeon for an initial consultation.
-Your surgeon will review your medical history as well as advising on top tips for best preparation including eating a healthy diet, avoiding smoking and alcohol as these both delay healing and the avoidance of aspirin and blood thinner medicines.
+Your surgeon will review your medical history as well as advise on top tips for best preparation, including eating a healthy diet and avoiding smoking and alcohol as these both delay healing and avoidance of aspirin and blood thinning medicines.

 Use the time at the consultation to ask any questions you may have about the procedure and whether you have any concerns about any aspect.
-Do remember that you can see your surgeon as many times as you like before your procedure and with rhinoplasty surgery, it is crucial you are armed with the information about all aspects of the procedure from start to finish. -
+Do remember that you can see your surgeon as many times as you like before your procedure.
+With rhinoplasty surgery, you must be armed with information about all aspects of the procedure from start to finish. -

 -

-What is the rhinoplasty healing period like?A nasal splint similar to a plaster cast will be applied to your nose and this must be worn for one week before being removed in the clinic.
-This ensures healing can proceed in an optimal manner and also to protect your nose from any potential knock and further injury.
-Bruising should start to resolve after two weeks but swelling can last for up to four weeks.
+What is the rhinoplasty healing period like?A nasal splint similar to a plaster cast will be applied to your nose, and this must be worn for one week before being removed in the clinic.
+This ensures healing can proceed in an optimal manner and also protects your nose from any potential knock and further injury.
+Bruising should start to resolve after two weeks, but swelling can last for up to four weeks.
 The definitive appearance should start to become apparent between six months to one year after the rhinoplasty procedure.

 -